Gemlik

 Gemlik is a municipality and district of Bursa Province, Turkey.
-Its area is 401 km^{2}, and its population is 120,245 (2022).
+Its area is 401 km^{2}, and its population is 124,400 (2025).
 It is located in the east of the Gulf of Gemlik.
 It is approximately 29 km away from Bursa.
 In antiquity, Gemlik was the location of the ancient Greek town of Cius.

-Gemlik is an industrial port and has a freezone trade center.
+Gemlik has a trade port and a freezone trade center.
 There are also important industrial establishments in the south and west of the harbors.
 The port of Gemlik is one of the busiest import harbors in Turkey.
 Gemlik is renowned for black olives.

 Etymology

 In the Ottoman era, the town began to be called Gemilik (Eng. shipyard), because of a shipyard in the town that built Galleons for the Ottoman Navy.

 As of 1920, the British were calling Gemlik, Geumlek in publications.